 You may all know that there is no such place on Earth where we could travel for free.
 And of course, spending money on traveling is, in fact, a way of helping in the economic development of that specific place.

 The trek in Nepal can be as short as three days & a long trek maybe 30 days or more.
-And depending on the nature of your trip type the expenses may vary.
 The shortest trip/trek can cost you around USD 400-500 including all the food, accommodation & other facilities included in the package.
 For the long trip/trek it can cost you anywhere from USD 2,000 – 5,000 on average including all the necessary facilities.

 Similarly, here is a list of what included & what not included in your budget. (*facilities depends on your package)